nate-getch/Dictionary-lookup/README.md

 # Online-Dictionary-Project
 The purpose of this project is to review and integrate all of the tools learned in Web application programming course.
-The project makes use of the following technologies: HTML, CSS, JavaScript, Module Pattern, jQuery, AJAX, SQL, and JSON.
+The project makes use of the following technologies: Java Servlet, HTML, CSS, JavaScript (Module Pattern, jQuery, AJAX), JSON and SQL.

 Tools used
 - Netbeans IDE 8.2 with Glassfish server 4.1.1